8 Hacks to Make Your CBD More Bioavailable

 Therefore, the bioavailability of a swallowed CBD capsule is anywhere from 6% to 13%.
 That means from a 25 mg capsule, you can expect to receive between 1.5 mg and 3.25 mg of cannabidiol into your system.

 Whether you take CBD oil or capsules, you want to keep track of the onset of action, or the time it takes for it to start working.
 The onset of action for sublingual CBD oil can be anywhere from 15 minutes to an hour.
 For capsules, the onset of action usually takes a full hour.

 Whether taken orally or sublingually, the effects of cannabidiol usually last about 6 hours.
 After that, most of the CBD has been metabolized or eliminated from the body.

 How to Make Your CBD Oil More Bioavailable

 As more people come to cannabidiol as a wellness option to treat certain conditions and symptoms, they want to ensure they are getting the most out of their CBD.
 And if not, what can they do to improve their response.

 First, be mindful.
 The best way to ensure you get the most out of cannabidiol is to be mindful of a few things.
 CBD takes a few days to begin working, maybe even a few weeks depending on the person.

 Therefore, keep a journal of your cannabidiol usage.
-That journal should include: the issues you are looking to help with the CBD, the dosage of CBD, the frequency of the dose, and what time of day you’re taking it.
+That journal should include: the issues you are looking to help with the CBD, the dosage of CBD, the frequency of the dose, whether or not it contains THC, and what time of day you’re taking it.
 It may be difficult to tell when the cannabidiol starts working, so you will have to evaluate your symptoms over time.